 4.2 million lbs (inferred), average grade U3O8: 0.53%

 We believe that we have some of the best undeveloped uranium projects in the world.
-However, in the current market environment our primary focus is on uranium production and our tier-one assets.
+However, in the current market environment our primary focus is on preserving the value of our tier-one uranium assets.
 We continue to await a signal from the market that additional production is needed prior to making any new development decisions.